 Churchill Downs started strong but was held up by a general delay in PA sports betting.
 The wait is finally over now that Presque Isle Downs submitted an application for a $10 million license with the Pennsylvania Gaming Control Board.

 A Presque Isle Downs Sportsbook Was Anticipated

 Churchill Downs has been serious about joining the sports betting market as soon as the Professional and Amateur Sports Protection Act was repealed by the Supreme Court in May.
 It even signed a deal with SBTech and Golden Nugget Atlantic City that same week, revealing sports betting has been on its mind long before.
-And with Golden Nugget Online Casino leading the NJ online casino market, Churchill Downs seemed to have made the right choice.

 At the time, entering the NJ sports betting market alongside Golden Nugget was higher on the priority list, especially with football season approaching and the PA sports betting legislation still incomplete.
 Now that Churchill Downs Online Casino & Sportsbook is expected to launch this year and the Presque Isle property has already been secured, it’s time to move the focus onto Pennsylvania.